JD Awards and Prizes

 To be awarded to an outstanding student in a course(s) in the area of securities law.

-To be awarded to up to 3 students taking the highest places in Business Organizations and Taxation.
+To be awarded to up to 3 students taking the highest places in Taxation.

 To be awarded to the top two students in Family Law.